CyberSentinels/discord-cyber-scenario-bot/Readme.md

 *Command prefix: '!', '/'*

 ### Quiz and Scenario Commands
+*Multiple-choice questions are dynamically weighted similar to the real exams based on if they are answered correctly or incorrectly*
 - **Aplus**: Replies with CompTIA's A+ related prompt.
 - **Bluescenario**: Replies with a blue team scenario.
 - **CCNA**: Replies with Cisco's CCNA multiple choice prompt.